-Murder & Manslaughter Defense Attorney
+Virginia Murder & Manslaughter Defense Attorney

-- Voluntary Manslaughter: If you intentionally kill another person with no prior intent to kill him or her, you may be facing voluntary manslaughter charges.
+- Second-Degree Murder: If you intentionally kill another person with no prior intent to kill him or her, you may be facing voluntary manslaughter charges.
 This is often referred to as a “heat of passion” crime.
 Circumstances surrounding the murder must have caused you to become emotionally or mentally disturbed.
 If you are facing this charge and circumstances would not have caused you emotional or mental distress, you will likely face first or second-degree murder charges instead.
 Voluntary manslaughter is punishable as a class 5 felony.
 It can be punishable by up to 10 years in prison and/or up to a fine of $2,500.

 If you are facing murder or manslaughter charges, call us immediately.
 You need a strong, experienced team fighting for your freedoms and we are prepared to work for you to help you obtain the best outcome.
-With over 25 years of experience, our team has the expertise to defend you.
+With 34 years of experience, our team has the expertise to defend you.
 No matter how serious the charges against you, we will work tireless to get you the best outcome possible.
 Our legal assistance covers the Arlington, Alexandria, Fairfax, and Northern Virginia territories.